Seven Things To Do in Brussels if You Only Have A Few Hours

 But the reason I included the Manneken Pis in this article is because of beer and, pardon, open urinals located everywhere in Brussels.
 Oh my goodness, I saw people using them, and it's horrible!
 And, yes, I told you - Brussels is a bit weird.

-Not so open urinals - a free and convenient alternative to expensive washrooms for men across the city.
+Not-so-open urinals - a free and convenient alternative to expensive washrooms for men across the city.

 4. Try Famous Belgian Waffles.